How to Reduce Background Noise?

 Prevention is key when it comes to reducing background noise, so improve the acoustics of the room you record in as much as possible by sealing all gaps to the outside with materials you have on hand and filling them with soft materials that absorb sound (like curtains and upholstered furniture).
 Additionally, make sure to avoid scheduling recording sessions at high-traffic times and install background noise removal software ahead of time to process the audio afterward.

-Alternatively, save yourself time by opting for a transcription tool like Transkriptor with built-in background noise removal and a state-of-the-art speech recognition engine that delivers near-perfect accuracy (even in loud environments).
+Alternatively, save yourself time by opting for a transcription tool like Transkriptor with built-in background noise removal and a state-of-the-art speech recognition engine that delivers near-perfect accuracy (even in loud environments), including the use of audio transcription software .

 What Causes Background Noise in Audio Recordings?